BDC Hamburger Icon

 1. Treat consistent quality as a nonnegotiable.

-Go to any McDonald’s or KFC in America and you know what you’re going to get every time.
-Major food brands build their reputation on consistent quality in all aspects of operations, and you should follow their lead.
-Make sure that on each and every visit, customers get the same great-tasting food, attentive wait staff and inviting ambiance they seek.
+Go to any McDonald’s or KFC in the United States and you know what you’re going to get every time.
+Major food brands build their reputation on consistent quality in all aspects of operations and you should follow their lead.
+Make sure that on each visit, customers get the same great-tasting food, personal attention and inviting ambiance they seek.
 To achieve this, you’ll first need to be clear on what you want from your kitchen and front-of-house staff.
 Then, you’ll need to keep motivating them to deliver time and again, even when your restaurant seems uncontrollably busy.

-Be careful to ensure quality and consistency doesn’t incrementally fall over time or slip during busy seasons.
+Be careful to ensure quality and consistency don’t incrementally fall over time or slip during busy seasons.
 Are you tasting menu items regularly?
-Is the restaurant always as clean as you want it to be?
+Is the restaurant always as clean as it should be?
 Are tables served fast enough?
 Consider hiring mystery shoppers during peak hours to give feedback on their experiences.

 2. Look after your staff and give them more to do over time.

-The most successful business owners don’t do everything themselves – they know how to delegate tasks related to finances, HR, inventory and scheduling.
-Hand some tasks over to managers, chefs and experienced waiters bit by bit.
+The most successful business owners don’t do everything themselves — they know how to delegate tasks related to finances, human resources (HR), inventory and scheduling.
+Hand some key responsibilities over to managers, chefs and experienced waiters bit by bit.
 Show them exactly what you want them to do and support them as they learn.
+The best HR software for restaurants makes it easy to manage your staff and track their performance.

-By involving workers more in the day-to-day running of your restaurant, while also seeing them as more than just an employee, you’ll have more time to work growing your business – and your staff will be more motivated to help your enterprise succeed.
+By involving workers more in the day-to-day running of your restaurant while also seeing them as more than just an employee, you’ll have more time to work on growing your business — and your employees will be more motivated to help your enterprise succeed.

 3. Weigh expansion options.

-Consider opportunities to grow your business in your current location, perhaps you’re booked most nights and there’s room to expand.
+Consider opportunities to grow your business in your current location.
+Perhaps you’re booked most nights but there’s room to expand.
 Work out how much it would cost to renovate that extra space, including paying for an additional lease or construction expenses.
-Then determine how many customers you’d need to seat on a given night for an ROI.
+Then determine how many customers you’d need to seat on a given night for a robust return on investment.

-If expanding in your current location isn’t an option and you’re thinking about opening in a different area, do as much research as possible to make sure this is a new market that could use your business.
+If expanding in your current location isn’t an option and you’re thinking about opening in a different area, do as much research as possible to make sure this new market could use your business.
 Bear in mind that opening a new restaurant is usually more expensive than extending an existing one.
+Let our tips for opening another location be your guide.

 4. Welcome online reviews.